 Will there be interactions between people riding motorcycles or scooters and pedestrians?

-The locations selected for the trial do not require motorcycles or scooters to cross footpath areas or pedestrian desire lines.
+The locations do not require motorcycles or scooters to cross footpath areas or pedestrian desire lines.
 Unlike the recently changed laws regarding riding bicycles along footpaths, riding a motorcycle or scooter on a footpath is an offence.

-Will the motorcycle/scooter parking be free, and will there be time limits imposed on the parking?
+Is motorcycle/scooter parking free, and are time limits imposed on the parking?

-During the trial, the motorcycle and scooter parking will be free, consistent with all other on-street motorcycle and scooter parking in the City of Adelaide.
-There will be no time limits during the trial, but this may be reviewed in the future as part of a broader on-street motorcycle parking review.
+Motorcycle and scooter parking is free, consistent with all other on-street motorcycle and scooter parking in the City of Adelaide.
+There are no time limits, but this may be reviewed in the future as part of a broader on-street motorcycle parking review.